noynaert/csc274handouts/Unit_01_ConnectingAndPasswords/Unit_01_012_Putty (Optional).md

 # Unit 01.12  Putty

 This section is optional.
-It is only needed by students who have older versions of Windows.
+Students with old versions of Windows will probably have to use Putty or some other software.
+But any Windows user should be able to use Putty.

 However, even people who have ssh available in their local terminals may prefer putty or bitvise.